 I grew-up watching “Six Million Dollar Man”, and bionics were also a staple of early cyberpunk.
 In common usage, “bionics” refers to fitting humans or animals with mechanical/robotic parts.

-Such “old school” bionics are seldom encountered in Transhuman Space (THS), their role being served by biomods.
-It can, of course, be argued that something like a Virtual Interface Implant (VII) or a population of nano-symbiotes is bionic.
+Such “old school” bionics are seldom encountered in Transhuman Space (THS), their role mainly being served by biomods.
+It can, of course, be argued that something like a Virtual Interface Implant (VII) or a population of nano-symbiotes within the body is bionic.
 I suspect many of the devices of THS will be in fact be hybrids of biological, mechanical and electronic technologies.
 A VII might be powered by ATP from metabolizing circulating sugars and fatty acids.
-A hyper-lung might consist of a polymer matrix populated by nano-machines and permeated by cloned blood vessels.
+A hyper-lung might consist of a polymer matrix, populated by nano-machines and permeated by cloned blood vessels.

 There is, however, little point in giving someone a mechanical prosthetic when the patient’s limb or organs can be easily regrown.
 Obstacles such as tissue compatibility have been overcome, and it would be a very rare individual that could not benefit from such technology.
 Some individuals might refuse biomods on religious grounds, but a robotic replacement would probably be just as objectionable unless the religion has some form of mechanical or robotic fetish.

 The term “bionic” is a little ambivalent.
 In common and medical usage, it refers to biological organisms with electro-mechanical parts.
 It is also used for robotic or mechanical systems inspired by biological systems or materials.
 To avoid confusion, the latter may instead be refereed to as “biomimicry”, “bionik” or “biomimetics”.
 In this article “bionic” is used in the common/medical mode.

 In the THS-verse, bionics are most likely to be encountered when they offer a better solution to biomods and other technologies.